Event Overview:

 Earlier in her career, she worked in medical affairs roles at Alphapharm, gaining experience across a range of therapeutic areas.
 Melinda holds a Master of Medical Science in Drug Development from the University of New South Wales (UNSW).

-Simon Walsh, Head of Market Access – Bristol Myers Squibb
+Simon Walsh, Health Economics, Access Strategy and Pricing Lead – Bristol Myers Squibb

-Simon is the Head of Market Access at Bristol Myers Squibb (BMS) in Ireland, where he leads strategy for pricing, reimbursement and health-system engagement to support patient access to innovative medicines.
+Simon is the Health Economics, Access Strategy and Pricing Lead at Bristol Myers Squibb (BMS) in Ireland, where he leads strategy for pricing, reimbursement and health-system engagement to support patient access to innovative medicines.
 His work focuses on aligning clinical value with health-economic evidence to enable sustainable access to new therapies across the Irish healthcare system.

 Simon has extensive experience in health economics, access strategy and payer engagement, working closely with healthcare policymakers, HTA bodies and cross-functional teams across medical, commercial and regulatory functions.
 Prior to his current leadership role, he held positions in health economics and access strategy within the pharmaceutical industry, including roles at Roche, where he worked on market access strategy and value demonstration for innovative medicines.